jrandj/aws-security-specialty/README.md

 1. AWS WAF

-    * Web Application Firewall (WAF) lets you monitor the HTTP and HTTPS requests that are forwarded to Amazon CloudFront or an application load balancer.
+    * AWS Web Application Firewall (WAF) lets you monitor the HTTP and HTTPS requests that are forwarded to Amazon CloudFront or an application load balancer.
 It does not integrate with services like EC2 directly.
 You can configure conditions such as what IP addresses are allowed to make this request or what query string parameters need to be passed for the request to be allowed.

     * As a basic level WAF allows 3 different behaviours:
         * Allow all requests except the ones that you specify.